ShaikArshad1234/React-ToDoApp/README.md

 # Creating a to-do list app with React is a fantastic project for building the skills.

-Setup React Project: Use Create React App project.
+Setup React Project: Use Create React App project. npx create-react-app todo-app cd todo-app
+Once the app is created, you can start editing the files in the src directory.
+Here's a basic structure of how you can implement your to-do list app:
+App.jsx
+App.css

 # Component Structure: